 To surround yourself with beautiful tropical vegetation, you might want to visit J.R.
 O'Neal Botanic Gardens, which is located in Road Town.
 Guests who tour the J.R.
 O'Neal Botanical Gardens get a chance to view a few different natural environments that exist throughout the islands.

 The parks and gardens worth considering can be seen here:

 |J.R.
 O'Neal Botanic Gardens||Botanical Garden||0.5 mi.
 Northwest of Downtown Road Town|

 |Park||Downtown Road Town|

 |Park||0.3 mi.
 Northwest of Downtown Road Town|

-Another fun idea is to visit some of the more popular area land formations.
-Other types of natural attractions in Road Town are shown down below.
+Another fun idea is to go see some of the more interesting naturally occurring land formations.
+Fully natural attractions like these in Road Town are shown right below.